anthonyrussano/naturalscholar.com/docs/research/finance/trading/psychology/the-disciplined-trader.md

 ## Background

 The Disciplined Trader is a book which introduced the concept of trading psychology.
-Author Mark Douglas offers a step-by-step process to understand and implement money management in terms of his trading psychology.
+Author Mark Douglas offers a step-by-step process to understand and implement money management when trading.

 ## Notes